sgenoud/replicad/packages/replicad-docs/docs/tutorial-making-a-watering-can/creating-the-shapes.md

 ### Positioning the shape

-In the case of a circle that we extrude we could place the plane to sketch on and then position it.
+In the case of a circle that we extrude, we could place the plane to sketch on and then position it.

-We have seen how to position a plane in 3D space.
-But we might want to position a 3D shape.
+We have seen how to position a plane in 3D space, but we might want to position a 3D shape.

-The operations are similar for a shape than for a plane.
+The operations are similar for a shape as for a plane.
 First, translations are identical.

 ```js withWorkbench